 In this tutorial, we will show you how to install and configuration of Lychee on your Ubuntu 14.04 server.
 For those of you who didn’t know, Lychee is a free and open-source photo management app, to be run on your server.
 Installing is a matter of seconds.
-Upload, manage, and share photos like from a native application.
+Upload, manage and share photos from a native application.
 Lychee comes with everything you need and all your photos are stored securely.

 Install Lychee on Ubuntu 14.04